 As a Christian, I believe that we are to work as reconcilers: Helping each person have the opportunity to live into their best selves.
 This often means confronting structural and social situations that have developed in a way that tends to exclude rather than include.

 During my time living and working in China I discovered the importance of both self reflection and of appreciating difference.
 Often ways of doing and thinking are not "right" or "wrong"—they are simply different.
 However, if we don't take the time to understand what is shaping the way we think, we can miss seeing this distinction.

 Lastly, as a woman who loves sports and the outdoors, it has been interesting to observe how gender stereotypes in particular operate to create exclusion both within the business world and within the social sphere.

 These things have caused me to appreciate and value the diversity that exists in the world around me, as well as to see how often these valuable, diverse voices are excluded in some way or another—whether it be from our own thinking, from our decisions in organizations, or from our adventurous outings.
 I hope that we can be a world—and I can be a person—which not only appreciates and values diversity, but also which ensures that everyone has an equal opportunity to feel that their voice and contribution is heard and valued.

 What do you like to do in your free time?

-In my free time I like spending time with friends, playing sports (really anything, but soccer and ultimate frisbee are two of my favorites) or exploring the great outdoors—preferably from the side of a rock face (aka rock climbing).
-My special talents include: jumping photos, singing the wrong lyrics to songs, filling people’s inboxes with interesting articles, and alerting the world to the failures of the font Papyrus one Instagram post at a time.
+In my free time I like spending time with friends and exploring the great outdoors.
+Best if they can happen together and on the side of a rock (rock climbing).
+My special talents include: jumping photos, singing the wrong lyrics to songs, filling people’s inboxes with interesting articles, using too much hot sauce on all consumable food items, and alerting the world to the failures of the font Papyrus one Instagram post at a time.